OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started.md

             return token;
         }
-8. I `MainActivity.java`, Lägg till följande metod toohello hello `MainActivity` klassen toohandle hello **skicka meddelande** Klicka på och skicka push-meddelande för hello meddelandet toohello hubb med hjälp av hello inbyggda REST-API.
+8. I `MainActivity.java` lägger du till följande metod för klassen `MainActivity` för att hantera knappen **Skicka meddelande**.
+Klicka på och skicka push-meddelandet till hubben med hjälp av det inbyggda REST-API:et.

         /**
          * Send Notification button click handler.
 This method parses the
          * DefaultFullSharedAccess connection string and generates a SaS token.
 The
-         * token is added toohello Authorization header on hello POST request toothe
+         * token is added to the Authorization header on the POST request to the
-         * notification hub. hello text in hello editTextNotificationMessage control
+         * notification hub.
+The text in the editTextNotificationMessage control
-         * is added as hello JSON body for hello request tooadd a GCM message toohello hub.
+         * is added as the JSON body for the request to add a GCM message to the hub.
          *
          * @param v
          */